jhudsl/OTTR_Template/.github/automatic-issues/templates-to-edit.md

 ---
-name: New Course: Files that need to be edited
+name: 'New Course: Files that need to be edited'
-about: A list of file edits that need to happen
+about: 'A list of file edits that need to happen'
 title: 'New Course: Files that need to be edited'
 labels: ''
 assignees: ''